scottcolfer/scottcolfer.github.io/_posts/2017-08-25-value-manager.md

 The label of 'product manager' doesn't usefully describe what I do.

-I was introduced a new colleague recently, and they said 'Ah, you're a product guy!' and then proceeded to ask me about software that helped print large collections of documents.
-Their assumption was that, as a product manager, I am something close to a walking catalogue of products - which is fair enough, with a title like product manager, right?
+I was introduced a new colleague recently, and they said 'Ah, you're a product guy!' then asked me about software to print large collections of documents.
+Their assumption was that, as a product manager, I am something close to a walking catalogue of products - which is fair enough, with a title like 'product manager', right?

-The reality is that it's been years since product managers were people 'from the business' (possibly a tame technical specialist or subject matter expert) who would be placed in to a development team what features their software should have.
+In reality, it's been years since product managers were people 'from the business' (possibly a tame technical specialist or subject matter expert) who would be placed in to a development team to decide what features they should bild.
 Product management in 2017 is more likely to be about creating a strategy that maximises the value of a service, working with a team to set goals that descrbe what the increase in value looks like if they're successful but leaving the team to figure out how to do it.

-But we don't have a way to describe this yet.
+We don't yet have a label that usefully describes what our professoin really does.

-I think that the 'product manager' is dead, and the value manager is emerging to take their place.
+I think that the 'product manager' is dead, and the 'value manager' is emerging to take their place.

 ## Identity crisis in product management